-Reports processed through IQSMS and decided to be raised as Assessment should be closed within 30 days by the administrator.
-When an assessor manages the report, S/he reviews the related risk or creates a new one, modifies the risk if necessary and then gives reference to the risk if an assessment or investigation is raised from the report.
+Reports processed through AQD and decided to be raised as Assessment should be closed within 30 days by the administrator.
+When an assessor manages the report, S/he reviews the related risk or creates a new one in the ERA, modifies the risk if necessary and then gives reference to the risk if an assessment or investigation is raised from the report.
 If a report is logged for statistics, risk assessment is not necessary.